zaksabeast/PokemonRNGGuides/guides/usum/en/sos.md

 2. Restart the guide from the beginning and make sure to follow _all_ instructions given.
 Not getting the correct Pokemon is usually a result of user error.

 3. Make sure you are using the correct delay based on the type of SOS call.
+Additionally, each type of SOS call may have multiple delays associated with it.
+As mentioned previously in the guide, you can either go for your most common delay, or choose the middle of them if they're consistent.
+	- For example if the delays are `56, 58, 62` 58 would be safe to use since in a block of frames there's a good chance will hit one of them.